Chapter One ~ Longing

 “I’m so sorry this is happening to you,” Karen said again as I left the table.
 I smiled my thanks to her, but felt annoyed.
 But this isn’t happening to me, I thought irritably.
 It’s happening to him.

-Count All This is one of many novels, short stories, plays and columns you can find on my Amazon Author Page.
+Count All This is one of many works you can find on my Amazon Author Page.
 See what I'm working on now at northbeachnotebook.blogspot.com.